 Scale insects are also sucking insects that attach themselves to the tree stems, branches and sometimes, leaves.
 You will usually see small, raised bumps which may be whitish, grey, brown or reddish in color, depending on the type of scale.
 Ornamentals, most noticeably euonymus, can also be afflicted with scale insects.

 Horticultural oils can be used on a wide variety of plants.
 Sometimes, however, they can cause damage to leaves or needles, so it is wise to spray an inconspicuous part of the plant first and note any problems.
 Do not apply oils or any type of pesticide if temperatures are above 85 or below 40 degrees F. Generally, an application of horticultural oil is made to pear trees when new green leaf tissue is starting to show and repeated in seven to 10 days.
 Apple trees need only to be sprayed once, when the new buds show one-half inch of green tissue.

 Oil sprays can also be used quite effectively to control scale and sometimes, mealy bugs, on houseplants.
 Again, test first to see if damage occurs to the plant.
 For heavy infestations, be sure to cover the plant completely.
 A second or even third application may be needed at later dates.

 As with all pesticides, read the directions carefully.
 Often two different dilution ratios are given – one for dormant plants and one for those actively growing.
-If you have questions of using horticultural oils to control pests, see the fact sheet on the UConn Home & Garden Education Center website, www.ladybug.uconn.edu, call (toll-free) 877-486-6271, or contact your local Cooperative Extension Center.
+If you have questions, see the fact sheet on the UConn Home & Garden Education Center website, www.ladybug.uconn.edu, call (toll-free) 877-486-6271, or contact your local Cooperative Extension Center.